10up/simple-podcasting/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Easily set up multiple podcast feeds using built-in WordPress posts.
-Includes a podcast block for the new WordPress editor.
+Includes a podcast block for the WordPress block editor (aka Gutenberg).

 == Description ==

 Easily set up multiple podcast feeds using built-in WordPress posts.
-Includes a podcast block for the new WordPress editor.
+Includes a podcast block for the WordPress block editor (aka Gutenberg).

 Podcasting is a method to distribute audio and video episodes through a feed to which listeners can subscribe.
 You can publish podcasts on your WordPress site and make them available for listeners in Apple Podcasts and through direct feed links for other podcasting apps by following these steps: